danijelasko/OfflineLibrary/SPECS.md

 - Advanced search and filtering capabilities that work offline
 - Reading history and progress tracking
 - Lending system with due date reminders
-- Barcode/ISBN scanning for quick additions (camera integration where available)

 #### User Management
 - User profiles with reading preferences
 - Reading goals and achievements